grpc/grpc.io/content/blog/how-to-analyze-grpc-with-wireshark.md

 Person objects can be return back to client one after another:
 ![wireshark_grpc_protobuf_search_response](/img/wireshark_grpc_protobuf_search_response.png)

-You may have noticed that the `portrait_image` of bytes type is parsed into a PNG data.
+You may have noticed that the `portrait_image` of bytes type is parsed as a PNG data.
 It's because we register the PNG dissector in the `"protobuf_field"` dissector table for parsing the value of field `portrait_image` as picture by putting following Lua script `'protobuf_portrait_field.lua'` into the 'plugins'